Quantum Error Correction for Quantum Memories: Concepts of Quantum Error Correction

 We have understood from the previous sections that the crucial element of quantum error correction for stabilizer codes is the realization of the (parity) check measurement as in Fig. \ref{fig:paritycheck}.
 The immediate problem is that the parity check measurement suffers from the same imperfections and noise as any other gate or measurement that one may wish to do.
-The parity check measurement should be a non-demolition, strong single-shot, measurement which has the effect of projecting the state in either the code space or a discrete set of error spaces while giving at the same time accurate information about which event occurred.
-In practice a parity check measurement may arise as a continuous weak measurement leaving a classical stochastic data record which hovers around the value $+1$ (pointing to the state being in the code space) while occasionally {\em jumping} to a value centered around $-1$.
-One can imagine that this continuously acquired record is immediately fed back to unitarily steer the qubits to the code space \cite{ADL:feedback}.
-Advantages of such immediate feed-back or `closed-loop' form of error correction are that it eliminates the need for a fast and accurate quantum measurement in which weak quantum signals are amplified to our classical macroscopic world.
-A disadvantage which we will discuss at the end of Section \ref{sec:surfcode} is that the correction mechanism is purely {\em local} in time and space.